SSM TECHNICAL VALIDATION:Step-by-Step Derivations of the Jan 2026 Observational Data

 1 Overview

-Recent observational breakthroughs in 2025 and early 2026 have provided high-precision data
+Recent observational breakthroughs in 2025 and early 2026 have provided high-precision data that

-validates the model’s predictions against five specific datasets:
+model’s predictions against five specific datasets:

 1. Hubble Tension: Validated by SH0ES/Webb (2025).